Frequency-redshift relation of the Cosmic Microwave Background: Summary and Outlook

-One possibility to see the effect of the $T$-$z$ relation subject to SU(2)$_{\rm CMB}$ is to study the flux of ultra-high energy cosmic rays (UHECR).
-In particular, there is a sensitive region below the ankle, that is, for $1\times 10^9\,\mbox{GeV}\le E\le 6\times 10^9\,\mbox{GeV}$.
-Due to the reduced CMB photon density at one and the same finite redshift, there is a higher flux of UHECR under otherwise equal conditions for emission and propagation.
-Most prominently, the flux of protons is significantly increased in comparison to the use of the conventional $T$-$z$ relation in fits to UHECR data \cite{Meinert}.
+One possibility for determining the effect of the $T$-$z$ relation subject to SU(2)$_{\rm CMB}$ is to study the flux of ultra-high-energy cosmic rays (UHECRs).
+In particular, there is a sensitive region below the ankle, that is, for $1\times 10^{18}\,\mbox{eV}\le E\le 6\times 10^{18}\,\mbox{eV}$.
+Due to the reduced CMB photon density at the same finite redshift, there is a higher flux of UHECRs under otherwise equal conditions for emission and propagation.
+Most prominently, the flux of protons is significantly increased in comparison to the use of the conventional $T$-$z$ relation when fitted to UHECR data \citep{Meinert:2023zhk2}.